bytedeco/javacpp/README.txt

 }
 }}}

 Since functions also have pointers, we can use `FunctionPointer` instances accordingly, in ways similar to the [http://hackage.haskell.org/packages/archive/base/4.6.0.0/doc/html/Foreign-Ptr.html#g:2 `FunPtr` type of Haskell FFI], but where any `java.lang.Throwable` object thrown gets translated to `std::exception`.
-Building and running this sample code with these commands under Linux x86_64 produces the following output:
+Building and running this sample code with these commands under Linux x86_64 produces the expected output:

 {{{
 $ javac -cp javacpp.jar Foo.java